yuvalmGS/gigaspaces-wiki-jekyll/sbp/mongodb-external-datastore.markdown

         </os-core:properties>
     </os-core:mirror>{code}

-The important facets here are the {{mongoEDS}} bean declaration, and the {{external-data-source}} attribute of the space.
+The important facets here are the `mongoEDS` bean declaration, and the `external-data-source` attribute of the space.
 Assuming you have a MongoDB instance running on localhost (as the MongoDB configuration above shows), this would instantiate a mirror space, prepared for all write-through activity.

 h2.
 Configuring the Data-Grid